-Transcript request forms must be signed by the graduate/student
+Transcript request forms must be signed by the graduate/student with either an electronic or physical (wet ink) signature.

 Transcripts will be processed ONLY on submission of proof of payment to the Transcripts Unit, Examinations Section or via email at transcripts@sta.uwi.edu .
 Please submit proof of payment at the time of making the request.
 Transcripts are usually processed within five (5) working days of receipt of the request.
 (Except for the Faculty of Medical Sciences ten (10) working days.